ssoonmi/mongo-atlas-js-seed-demo/README.md

 ## Checking your Environment
 See the section for `Check Your Environment` on this page and follow instructions for your respective machine: [https://docs.mongodb.com/guides/server/import/](https://docs.mongodb.com/guides/server/import/)

-If this was unsuccessful, you need to install the mongo shell.
+If this was unsuccessful, you need to install the MongoDB.
-To do so, follow the instructions here for your respective machine: [https://docs.mongodb.com/guides/server/install/](https://docs.mongodb.com/guides/server/install/)
+To do so, follow the instructions here for your respective machine: [https://docs.mongodb.com/manual/administration/install-community/](https://docs.mongodb.com/manual/administration/install-community/)

 ## Drop Database (optional)
 If you want to reset your database before seeding, drop the database on MongoDB first.